senshastic/sensha-betterer-github/README.md

 [![Install directly with Stylus](https://img.shields.io/badge/Install%20directly%20with-Stylus-238b8b.svg)](https://github.com/senshastic/Gitsha/raw/refs/heads/main/css/gitsha.user.css)

-There used to be JavaScript but they are no deprecated because I think it's important to stay as close as possible as the base GitHub UI which is already pretty damn cool.
+There used to be JS userscripts but they are now deprecated because I think it's important to stay as close as possible as the base GitHub UI which is already pretty damn cool.

 ### Fonts & Styles